 Only a few centuries ago, European (and likely many others) seamen died by the dozens during months long sea voyages to the East.
 Trips to the East, essential for European traders to get those beloved spices, fabrics and other trading goods, used to take months.
-And as you can image, they didn’t have the freshest of food supplies.
-Reason for a lot of these deaths?
-Not a lack of carbohydrates, proteins, etc. No, it was a lack of vitamin C (ascorbic acid).
-The disease?
-Scurvy.
+And as you can image, they didn’t have the freshest of food supplies on board.

 Unfortunately, the disease, and its cure, had to be discovered several times, being forgotten in between, before being properly preventable.
 And still, scurvy isn’t completely gone from the world, only showing just how important getting enough vitamin C is for our bodies.